-square this circle.
-Maersk announced in Perhaps the biggest issue for methanol as April 2025 that they would be investing a shipping fuel is now becoming supply. \$100 million in C2X to advance the lat-Much of the impetus behind the move by ter's green methanol portfolio, with around Stena, Maersk and others to methanol as 500,000 t/a of green methanol offtake up a shipping fuel is predicated on using low for grabs.
-Having put so much store on carbon methanol, but the number of existlow carbon methanol as a future maritime ing large scale low carbon methanol plants fuel.
-Maersk appears to be prepared to is relatively small.
-The methanol shipping invest to make sure that it happens, and tonnage above could require 7 million t/a if more shipbuilders and operators do of low carbon methanol by 2030, but it is likewise, then the present hurdle will be far from clear if all of this could be availovercome.
-As with low carbon ammonia, able by then.
-Europe is on course to be guaranteed offtake agreements are generproducing 2.2 million t/a of low carbon ally the key to securing financing and final methanol by then investment decisions
+Perhaps the biggest issue for methanol as a shipping fuel is now becoming supply.
+Much of the impetus behind the move by Stena, Maersk and others to methanol as a shipping fuel is predicated on using low carbon methanol, but the number of existing large scale low carbon methanol plants is relatively small.
+The methanol shipping tonnage above could require 7 million t/a of low carbon methanol by 2030, but it is far from clear if all of this could be available by then.
+Europe is on course to be producing 2.2 million t/a of low carbon methanol by then.